vinhtt98/BipolarTransistorLogic/README.md

 # BipolarTransistorLogic
-BTL for Matrix rank Transforming in endless nonlinearity
+BTL for Matrix rank dot Transforming in endless nonlinearity (AKA BTL for Mr.Tien)